canadiannomad/terraform-provider-cli/README.md

     key = "value"
   }

+  // If specified, this will set the default directory to run the commands in
+  // (default: current pwd)
+  working_dir = "/tmp"

   // If specified, this command will be run on creation create_cmd = "echo \"Create$(pwd)\"; echo CreateBye 1>&2; exit 1"